nathan-barry/nathan.rs/content/posts/curserve.md

 Our demo did so well because the server we were renting from [Vast.ai](https://vast.ai) happened to be located in Taiwan, leading to a potentially 200+ ms round trip for each tool call.
 In most realistic cases, a round trip call would be possibly two orders of magnitudes faster.

+### Potential Benefits Seem Marginal for Real-World Usage

-If Cursor and Anthropic don't currently already have servers in deployed every region, leading to inter-region round-trip-times for some, this is because network overhead is negligible.
-When it ever becomes a problem, deploying in more regions is the obvious solution.
+If Cursor and Anthropic don't currently already have servers in deployed every region, leading to inter-region round-trip-times for some, it is precisely because network overhead currently is negligible.
+If it ever becomes a problem, deploying in more regions is the obvious solution.

 In this case, we have a 1-2 ms overhead, which combined with the tool call (~1 ms for ripgrep), takes around 2-4 ms in total.
 This is currently less time than than it takes to generate a single token from Claude Haiku 4.5.
 While it is 2-3 tokens for SWE-grep and 6-12 tokens for SWE-grep-mini, this isn't as substantial as I originally would have thought.